 Maintain good posture.
 Don't slouch when standing or sitting.
 When standing, keep your weight balanced on your feet.

 Sit in a chair that supports your lower back.
 If you don't have a supportive chair, place a small pillow or rolled-up towel against the curve in your lower back.

 Exercise.
 Strong back muscles can reduce your risk for injury.
 Strong arms, legs, and belly muscles can reduce the work your back has to do.
-Aerobic exercise, like walking or biking, increases the flow of blood and oxygen to your back muscles.
+Low-impact aerobic exercise, like walking or stationary biking, increases the flow of blood and oxygen to your back muscles.
 Choose your exercises carefully.
 For example, running may not be good for a weak back.
 Swimming and water aerobics support your back while you exercise.
 Walking is also a good choice.
 If you've had a serious back injury, you should talk with your healthcare provider before you start exercising regularly.

 Maintain a healthy weight.
 This will lessen the strain on your back.
 Your healthcare provider can tell you if you need to lose weight.